Sunday, 22 May 2016

 I love Beltane, it's one of my favourite festivals.
 For one thing it's such a beautiful time of year here in the UK.
 For another, I like the way Beltane and Samhain balance and complement each other, doorways into Summer and Winter respectively.
 In years past, I would make a special effort to rise before sunrise on Beltane morning, going out into the pre-dawn darkness to experience the gradual lightening of the sky, the first tentative birdsong swelling into a glorious dawn chorus, the magical dew-soaked, mist-wreathed, blossom-scented break of day.
 As the sun rose I'd wash my face in the Beltane dew then cut some sprays of hawthorn (may) flowers and tie them to my front door with a red ribbon as a token of welcome to summer.
 And then, cold and dew-drenched and exhilarated I'd tiptoe back into the house and creep back into bed for a couple of hours more sleep before the alarm went off.

 Later in the day I would do a ritual to celebrate Beltane.
-Sometimes alone - a simple blessing, or meditation or trip to the bluebell woods - and sometimes with fellow Pagans marking the occasion by dancing the maypole or leaping the bonfire or simply making merry.
+Sometimes alone - a simple blessing, or meditation or trip to the bluebell woods - and sometimes marking the occasion with fellow Pagans, dancing the maypole or leaping the bonfire or simply making merry.

 This year, I did not get up early to greet the dawn and bring in the may.
 Nor did I meditate or dance or celebrate in any way.
 I noted the date and gave brief, regretful thought to the days when it wasn't totally impractical for me to get up before dawn to wander in wet grass listening to birdsong and picking flowers.
 A long, tiring week of work meant I just didn't have the energy to get up in the middle of the night.
 I needed all the sleep I could cram in.
 A local Pagan group invited me to their Beltane celebration, but I couldn't go as I was working.
 The Monday after Beltane was a Bank Holiday and we discussed the possibility of combining a working party (on a friend's garden) with a celebratory bonfire and combined garden/Beltane blessing but in the end it rained and my friend was ill, so those plans were abandoned too.
 And that was my 2016 Beltane.